raspberrypilearning/cress-egg-heads/worksheet.md

 ## What next?

-- To finish off it would be nice to send each pupil home with a copy of the final time-lapse video, along with their fully grown cress egg head.
+- Why not upload the video to YouTube?
-- Or alternatively you may wish to upload the video to YouTube.
+- Could you use your skills to branch out into stop-motion animation?